Address, E-mail, Phone Number:

 Do you accept international applicants?

-The University of Pittsburgh School of Medicine welcome applications from all qualified individuals, regardless of citizenship status for the MD program.
-International applicants must meet all requirements of applicants who are United States citizens, permanent residents or asylees.
-These requirements mandate at least one year of higher education within the United States or Canada and completion of all pre-requisite courses as listed on the web site.
+The University of Pittsburgh School of Medicine welcomes applications from all qualified individuals, regardless of citizenship status for the MD program.
+International applicants must meet all requirements of applicants who are United States citizens, permanent residents, or asylees.
+These requirements mandate at least one year of higher education within the United States or Canada and completion of all pre-requisite courses as listed on the website.
 Proficiency in written and spoken English must be documented.